thakira-dz/3as-terminology/README.md

 Found a typo, want to add more terms, or improve definitions?
 Feel free to open a Pull Request or an Issue—your help is welcome!

 ---

-## Future Plans

-- [ ] Export terms to Anki decks
-- [ ] Create an org to make it easier for people to access these terminologies
-- [ ] Discord Server
-- [ ] Build a website for this project

----